By the end of this section, you will be able to:

 The Discovery of the Phillips Curve

 In the 1950s, A.W.
 Phillips, an economist at the London School of Economics, was studying the Keynesian analytical framework.
 The Keynesian theory implied that during a recession inflationary pressures are low, but when the level of output is at or even pushing beyond potential GDP, the economy is at greater risk for inflation.
-Phillips analyzed 60 years of British data and did find that tradeoff between unemployment and inflation, which became known as a Phillips curve.
-Figure 11.8 shows a theoretical Phillips curve, and the following Work It Out feature shows how the pattern appears for the United States.
+Phillips analyzed 60 years of British data and did find that tradeoff between unemployment and inflation, which became known as the Phillips curve. [link] shows a theoretical Phillips curve, and the following Work It Out feature shows how the pattern appears for the United States.

 Step 1.
 Go to this website to see the 2005 Economic Report of the President.

 Step 2.
 Scroll down and locate Table B-63 in the Appendices.
 This table is titled “Changes in special consumer price indexes, 1960–2004.”

 Step 3.
 Download the table in Excel by selecting the XLS option and then selecting the location in which to save the file.

 Step 5.
 View the third column (labeled “Year to year”).
 This is the inflation rate, measured by the percentage change in the Consumer Price Index.

 Step 6.
 Return to the website and scroll to locate the Appendix Table B-42 “Civilian unemployment rate, 1959–2004.